The Restriction Theorem for Fully Nonlinear Subequations

-In Section \LL \ we formulate a quite different restriction result, based on the idea of jet equivalence.
+In Sections \LL \ and \MM \ we formulate a quite different restriction result, based on the idea of jet equivalence.
 The notion of jet equivalence of subequations was introduced in [HL$_6$, \S 4] where it greatly extended the applicability of basic results.
-We recall that notion in this section and then refine it to the relative case.
-We then prove the following for an open subset $Z\ss \bbr^N$
+This notion is recalled in Section \LL \ and then refined to the relative case.
+We then prove the following for an open subset $Z\ss \bbr^N$ containing an embedded submanifold $i:X\hookrightarrow Z$.